tmlapp/app-with-px-backup/README.md

   vars:
     debug: false
     app:
-      namespace: <namespace of your app>
+      namespace: <namespace of your app> # default petclinic
     kubeconfig: <path to your kubeconfig>
     pxbackup:
       user: admin